kaiden-m7/Bamazon_js/README.md

 ## Overview
 -------------
-**Bamazon.js** is a node app that is similar to what we all know as *Amazon*, allowing a user to come in and shop from a list of *products* from a local database.
+**Bamazon.js** is a node app that is similar to what we all know as *Amazon*, allowing a user to come in and shop from a list of *products* from a table in a local database.

 ## Resorces
 ---------